LaurentLessard/colorconvert/README.md

 ### How to cite this code
 If you want to acknowledge use of this software in published works, please use:

-> L. Lessard, colorconvert, (2018), GitHub repository, https://github.com/LaurentLessard/colorconvert
+> L. Lessard, "colorconvert", (2018), GitHub repository, https://github.com/LaurentLessard/colorconvert

 And respective BibTeX entry: